lpeacock200/notes/update_ideas.md

   # activites from TripActivityFeatures::activites_by_non_sparse_features.
 Then
   # loop through all the Activites to create view objects that encapsulate each
   # TripFeature + Activity + FeatureRating.
+  # We are doing this on one page, instead of paginating, to keep with the intention of
+  # 'one more thing before you go'.
+Paginating instead would just involve tracking with
+  # a params where in the list of non_sparse_trip_features the page is and then offset+limit or
+  # just limit in memory/code since the result set is small.
   def initialize_feature_activites; end

   # Called for the post request.
 Just receive back a list of Ratings data to store